-Rather than follow the norm, Arrival kicks off with the end of its story.
-The movie then transitions to the middle before finishing up with the beginning.
+Rather than follow the norm, Arrival kicks off with the end of its story, then transitions to the middle before finishing up with its beginning.

 And yes, I know that explanation is a bit confusing, but trust me, it will all make sense when you see the movie.

 This deviation, however, isn’t just for the sake of shocking the audience, but rather it helps drive home a deep question that haunts the film’s main character.

 “If you could see your life from start to finish, would you change anything?”